SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 # 1. - Acid Claws (S) level 0 Transmutation [UB]

 Your fingernails sharpen, ready to deliver a corrosive attack.
 Make a melee spell attack against one creature within 5 ft of you.
-On a hit, the target takes 1d8 acid damage and has armor class lowered by 1 for 1 round (not stacking).
+On a hit, the target takes 1d8 acid damage and has AC lowered by 1 for 1 round (not stacking).

 # 2. - Acid Splash (V,S) level 0 Conjuration [SOL]